The Business vs. Postal Address Mistake That’s Costing Your Members (and You)

 Most operators provide members with a mailing address via their CMRA (Commercial Mail Receiving Agency) license.
 This typically includes a PMB (Private Mailbox) number — a legal requirement for postal compliance.

+The problem?
 A PMB address ≠ a physical business location.
+Here’s how they stack up:

 So when a member uses their mailing address (with a PMB) to: